haekb/nolf1-modernizer/nolf-modernizer-readme.txt

 Place all the files in your No One Lives Forever game directory.
 Then launch NOLF.exe, and click "Advanced", and then "Customize".
-Simply "Add" the Modernizer.rez file, and click "Ok", then launch the game!
+Simply "Add" the Modernizer.rez file, and check "Always load these rez files", then click "Ok", and launch the game!

 It's important that you don't run this mod with any other mods that may have modified the game code.